-There are literally thousands of examples of objects that are "just a stick", or in similar fassion, just a piece of metal, or similarly primitive.
-For example, I often times will grab a wooden spoon if I'm stirring something on the stove, or use a pot, with a simple design that has no fancy bells and whistles and does not need a bluetooth connection or have its own heat regulation built into the pot.
-The knives in my kitchen resemble primitive metal objects, (although they are far from primitive and have suttle design elements that engineers spent thousands of hours refining).
+There are literally thousands of examples of objects that are "just a stick", or in similar fashion, just a piece of metal, or similarly primitive.
+For example, I often times will grab a wooden spoon if I'm stirring something on the stove, or use a pot, with a simple design that has no fancy bells and whistles and does not need a Bluetooth connection or have its own heat regulation.
+The knives in my kitchen resemble primitive metal objects, (although they are far from primitive and have subtle design elements that engineers spent thousands of hours refining).
+I eat food with a fork, which is just a chunk of metal.
 The knives in my kitchen don't cut onions for me, or help me make sure my bread slices are all equally thin.
-I've never once thought wow, a smart knife could help me slice potatoes more efficiently, because if I want to slice potatoes more efficiently, I'll grab a toold designed by smart engineers like a mandolin, food processer, etc. Trying to make a knife smart would defeat the purpose of a simple tool.
+I've never once thought wow, a smart knife could help me slice potatoes more efficiently, because if I want to slice potatoes more efficiently, I'll grab a tool designed by smart engineers like a mandolin, food-processor, etc. Trying to make a knife smart would defeat the purpose of a simple and versatile tool.
 A pencil is "just a stick" with some graphite in the middle, and hasn't been seriously refined in decades.
 Where's my smart pencil that measures my pencil strokes and vibrates if my handwriting is sloppy?
 Right, the market doesn't want such junk.
-Mason jars, with there compression rings and seals, have had the same design for decades, and aren't being called primitive by the media.
+Mason jars, with their compression rings and seals, have had the same design for decades, and aren't being called primitive by the media.
 Hikers use wooden, fiberglass, carbon fiber, or metal sticks to balance and the poles do not have gps built into them.
 Any company trying to build a hiking pole with a gps would get laughed at, because that would needlessly increase the weight of the pole, which is why materials like carbon fiber are becoming so beloved in hiking poles.
-Hiking poles don't help hikers get jobs, nor do hiking poles offer any less advantage in a world filled with autonimous cars.
-A hiking pole in the wilderness won't help you become unlost if you don't have a map and compass, and whether autonimous cars exist is irrelevant to whether hiking poles, with their simple multiple millennia spanning design, are useful in their current form.
+Hiking poles don't help hikers get jobs, nor do hiking poles offer any less advantage in a world filled with autonomous cars.
+A hiking pole in the wilderness won't help you become unlost if you don't have a map and compass, and the knowledge to use them, and whether autonomous cars exist is irrelevant to whether hiking poles, with their simple multiple millennia spanning design, are useful in their current form.
 Just like the tools listed above, the blind persons cane has lasted for a century in its current form, and thousands of years prior actually with slightly less refined designs, because it works.
 It's that simple.
-The original engineers who decided to improve upon a stick to come up with a cane came so close to the optimal solution to the constraints faced by blind people that further refinements were relegated to updates to the existin design as new materials became available.
+The original engineers who decided to improve upon a stick to come up with a cane optimized the design so well that further refinements were relegated to small updates to the existing design as new materials became available.
 A radically different cane or guiding implement has never materialized, because there aren't any problems that need solved in regards to finding objects nearby, besides objects above nee height.
 This is the only reasonable place where a piece of smart tech could be used on the cane.

 Ramblings about cane designs